Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

 and for each possible true post-change parameter $J$, with $|J-1|\geq \epsilon$,

 where $I(J)$ is the Kullback-Leibler divergence between the densities $f_V(\cdot; J)$ and $f_V(\cdot; 1)$. \end{enumerate} \end{theorem}

 Theorem~\ref{thm:Lorden} implies that the stopping rule $\taug$ is uniformly asymptotically optimal for each post-change parameter $J$, as long as $|J-1| \geq \epsilon$.
 For convenience of implementation one can also use the window limited variation of $\taug$ as suggested in \cite{lai-ieeetit-1998}.
+The constant $C_\epsilon$ in the theorem can be explicitly obtained from Theorem~\ref{thm:Misspec_FAR} below; see equations \eqref{eq:LBagreementeqn} and \eqref{eq:Cepsilonvalue} after the theorem.
+Also note that, the theorem above is true for any $\mathcal{J} \subset (-\infty, \infty)$ since among all choices of parameter set $\mathcal{J}$, $\mathcal{J} = (-\infty, \infty)$ leads to the worst case trade-off between the delay and the rate of false alarms.